 When an offender is determined to have held a victim for longer than 180 days, it’s up to the judge’s discretion whether additional penalties will be tacked on to a sentence.

-Further, when a case involves more than 10 victims, penalties significantly increase.
+Further, penalties significantly increase when a case involves more than 10 victims.
 Defendants are also likely to face multiple counts of sex trafficking charges in this context.

 In addition to criminal penalties, sex trafficking offenders are now required to pay restitution to the victims.